row of vintage and modern perfume bottles

 1915

 Blocki is chosen to baptize a steamer taking an initial voyage through the Panama Canal to California owing to his expert experience in cracking perfume bottles for that purpose.
-He is one of the first US perfumers to open a trade office in South America.
+He is one of the first US perfumers to open a trade office and hire agents in South America.

 1934